- Shows and Tickets

 Nobel laureate Samuel Beckett (Waiting for Godot) is one of the towering figures of 20th-century drama.
 His 1958 short play Krapp’s Last Tape takes on special meaning in the midst of a pandemic over 60 years later.
 Ruminating on a time of isolation and regret, the clown Krapp enacts his quirky birthday ritual: listening to a recording of his younger self and confronting the glories and failures of his youth.
 As part of the Globe’s What Is Theatre Now? project, acclaimed director and Old Globe Resident Artist Patricia McGregor (the Globe’s What You Are) creates a digital sharing of the quirky and touching play The Washington Post calls “an absurdist classic,” starring two-time Emmy Award winner Ron Cephas Jones (“This Is Us”).

-This free digital sharing of Beckett’s classic will be available to stream through The Old Globe’s YouTube channel.
+This free digital sharing of Beckett’s classic was available through The Old Globe’s YouTube channel.

 Krapp’s Last Tape is generously sponsored in part by Bank of America.
 Virtual programs at The Old Globe are supported in part by The Conrad Prebys Foundation.
 Financial support is provided by The City of San Diego.
 The Theodor and Audrey Geisel Fund provides leadership support for The Old Globe’s year-round activities.